 The pandemic has altered the way we work.
 A recent Gallup analysis found that 48% of American workers are either actively job searching or watching for job opportunities that may arise, contributing to what experts have dubbed The Great Resignation.
 Gallup has given it a new name: The Great Discontent, connecting the dots from workplaces that don’t evolve with current times to employees who’ve re-prioritized what’s important to them and are searching for a company that aligns with their values.
-This has left many companies wondering how to retain employees during COVID, and what steps to take to meaningfully engage them in this new normal.
+This has left many companies wondering how to retain top talent during COVID, and what steps to take to meaningfully engage them in this new normal.
 Read on for employee retention ideas during COVID that can serve your company well no matter what the future holds.

 If you want to know how to retain top talent during COVID, start by listening to your employees.
 This could come in the form of a survey about how employees feel regarding remote work, returning to the office, or participating in a hybrid structure.
 As Gallup states, “Ultimately, surveys themselves don’t solve problems — they prompt the right kinds of conversations.”
 The responses can tell you a lot, from how your employees have experienced remote work to what will and won’t engage them in this altered work landscape.
 From there, you can delve into deeper conversations that address concerns, validate experiences, and look for solutions that work best for both employees and your company.
 While you can’t please every single person, you can find solutions that make more employees want to stay with a company that prioritizes their wellbeing — which helps make them more valuable contributors to your company and its culture.